 The key is to take action as quickly as possible and provide the right information: most workers’ compensation claims are denied or delayed because the injured worker failed to submit their claim on time or include the documents needed to verify their claim.
 To ensure that your rights are fully protected if you are injured at work, take the following actions:

-1. Get Prompt Medical Attention
+1. Get Immediate Medical Attention

-If your employer participates in an Alternate Dispute Resolution program or a Preferred Provider Organization, you may have to obtain medical care from a provider specific to your employer’s program.
+In New York, providers who treat non-emergency workplace accidents are authorized by the Workers’ Compensation Board.
+If your employer participates in an Alternate Dispute Resolution program or a Preferred Provider Organization, you may have to obtain medical treatment from a provider specific to your employer’s program.
 If your employer does participate in a PPO or ADR program, you should have received all the relevant information in writing.

-3. Alert your Employer
+3. Alert Your Employer